 He was named Carlos Alberto Parreira‘s first-choice goalkeeper for the 2010 FIFA World Cup, and he produced some impressive saves in the team’s opening match against Mexico.

 However, in the 77th minute of a match against Uruguay, he was sent off for tripping forward Luis Suárez inside the penalty area.
 He joined Gianluca Pagliuca, who was sent out in the 1994 FIFA World Cup, as the second goalie to be sent off in the tournament’s history.
 This was his first career red card.

 Itumeleng Khune played for Bafana Bafana during the 2013 African Cup of Nations, keeping two clean sheets in a goalless draw with Cape Verde and a 2–0 win against Angola.
 In May 2013, he was named captain, succeeding Bongani Khumalo, and captained Bafana Bafana during the 2014 CHAN in South Africa.

-Itumeleng Khune is a player has a higher-than-average diving skills and reflexes, this skills enables him to be an excellent shot stopper.
+Itumeleng Khune is a player who has higher-than-average diving skills and reflexes, these skills enable him to be an excellent shot-stopper.

 He also possesses top-notch ball kicking talents and this allows him to launch accurate goal kicks and to relieve pressure on his defense and allowing his offense to attack.

 He is also technically proficient with his weak foot, allowing him to clear the ball with either foot when under pressure from opponents

 - SA Sports Awards Sportsman of the Year 2013